 For how long have I used the solution?

-I have been using Microsoft Intune for about five years.
+I have used Microsoft Intune for approximately five years.

 What do I think about the stability of the solution?